mikeroyal/Fedora-Guide/README.md

 [Spotify](https://www.spotify.com/us/download/linux/)

-[Apple Music(Web)](https://music.apple.com/) is the web app version of Apple Music that runs in Safari, Google Chrome and Mozilla Firefox.

 [Adobe Lighroom Online photo editor](https://lightroom.adobe.com) is an online web version of Adobe Photoshop Lightroom.
 Adobe account required to sign-in to app.

 [Adobe Spark(Web)](https://spark.adobe.com) is an application that let's you make cool Social Graphics, Short Videos, and Web Pages.
 Adobe account required to sign-in to app.